minagawah/iced-dynamic-import-sample/README.md

 Meaning, I am serving the JS assets from: http://tokyo800.jp/mina/iced-dynamic/assets
 What if, instead of `assets`, I had `/assets`?
-Well, that would be disasterous...
+Well...
+That would be disasterous...
 When my HTML page is generated, it will look like this:

 ```html